-The Experimental Therapeutics Laboratory is a collaborative venture of the Hanson Institute between scientists from the Sansom Institute for Health Research (University of South Australia) and the Cancer Clinical Trials Unit (Royal Adelaide Hospital Cancer Centre).
+The Experimental Therapeutics Laboratory is a collaborative venture between scientists from the Sansom Institute for Health Research (University of South Australia), the Hanson Institute, the Cancer Clinical Trials Unit (Royal Adelaide Hospital Cancer Centre).

-We perform basic, translational and clinical research that aims to improve cancer diagnosis and treatment, as well as exploring novel immunotherapeutic approaches to treat cancer and other diseases including chronic and acute infections.
-We are expert at exploiting the specificity and power of the immune system to help us design, develop, and implement cutting edge approaches to new diagnostics and therapeutic agents.
+We perform basic, translational and clinical research that aims to improve chronic and acute health outcomes by exploring novel immunotherapeutic approaches to treat and prevent cancer, allergy and other diseases including chronic and acute infections and uncontrolled inflammation in sepsis and the body’s response to biomaterial implants.
+Our expertise exploits the specificity and power of the immune system to design, develop, and implement cutting edge approaches to new therapeutic and diagnostic agents.

-Our industry links, experience and our clinical expertise together ensure that our research has a strong likelihood of generating potentially commercialisable applications and improved therapeutic outcomes for patients.
+Industry links, experience and clinical expertise ensure that our research has a strong likelihood of generating applications for potential commercialisation and improved therapeutic outcomes for patients

 Professor Michael Brown (Director Clinical Trials Unit, RAH; Adjunct Professor, UniSA)

-Dr Paul Howley (Sementis Pty Ltd; Adjunct Senior Lecturer, UniSA)
+Dr Paul Howley (CEO and CSO, Sementis Pty Ltd; Adjunct Senior Lecturer, UniSA)

 Dr Kerrilyn Diener (NHMRC Early Career Research Fellow, UA; Adjunct Senior Lecturer, UniSA)